foabw/foabw.github.io/about.md

 ![Group around fire](uploads/2015/11/FoABW-Yellow-Fleeces-300x200.jpg)

 FoABW received the Community Involvement Award in the Discretionary category of the South and South East in Bloom 2012 competition.

+## Joining Our Committee

+FoABW would like to expand representation on our Committee.
+We meet about once every three months and we are friendly group, all obviously keen on protecting and enhancing the Nature Reserve.
+If you would like to find out more about joining our Committee and what it involves, then do please contact our Chair, Lorraine Maynard

+### VACANCY

+Secretary required for Committee.
+For further information please contact Lorraine Maynard on the telephone number or email address below.